What is a retinal tear?

 Most retinal detachments occur when the jelly (vitreous) that occupies the main eye cavity starts to liquefy and pulls away from the back of the eye but does not want to “let go” of a particular area of the retina (photographic film lining the back wall of the eye).
 The retina tears in this location and the watery component of the jelly (the part that has liquefied) can pass thought the tear under the retina and the retina starts coming away (detaching) from the back wall of the eye.
 If left untreated the retina completely detaches and the vision is lost in that eye.

 Treatment is therefore needed with a degree of urgency and it is always better if the retina can be reattached before the central part of the retina (macular) comes away.
-Most operations for retinal detachment require a procedure called a vitrectomy which removes the jelly that is pulling on the retina from the main eye cavity.
+Most operations for retinal detachment require a procedure called a vitrectomy which removes the jelly that is pulling on the retina from inside the main eye cavity and causing the tear to develop.

 The retina therefore needs to be held in the correct position whilst this scarring is taking place and hence the need to “posture” following retinal detachment surgery.
 The posturing allows the gas bubble to float up against the tear and keep it pressed against the back wall of the eye whilst the scarring develops.
 The position of the posture depends on where the tear or tears are situated.
 The duration of the posturing also depends on the size and position of the tear(s) and the type of gas used.
-It is rare that posturing is needed for more than five days however.
+It is rare that posturing is needed for more than a week and is usually between 3 to 5 days.
+During this time however it does require a commitment from the patient to keep in position and this can be very difficult and does need help.
+I normally suggest that the posture needs to be adopted for 50 minutes in every hour so that 10 minutes is available for stretching the legs, going to the loo and having something to eat.
+There are various posturing aids available and are usually lent to patients from the day case ward where they have surgery.
+The face down posture is the most difficult one to adopt.
+At night it is impossible to posture face down so I suggest lying on your stomach and alternating your left and right cheek to the pillow.
+Your surgeon should however give you specific instructions on the exact posturing requirements for you eye as every retinal detachment is different with respect to the position, size and type of tears therefore the posturing regimen has to be tailored to your particular retinal detachment.

 Problems we can help with